The third Spring Masters Show at the Park Avenue Armory this year was the best yet, and we had a very good show.

-We are thrilled to have four pieces from our esteemed jewelry collection currently on display at The Metropolitan Museum of Art.
-We hope that you have a chance to visit The Met's 20th Century Department to see them!
+We have had four pieces from our esteemed jewelry collection on display at The Metropolitan Museum of Art from October 1, 2011 until February 1, 2014.

 Primavera Gallery participated in the PAD NY Show at the Park Avenue Armory (Park Avenue at 67th Street) from November 11, 2011 through November 14, 2011.
 If you did not have the opportunity to come and see us, take a look at some photos of our booth below: